christensenacademy/christensen-academy/modules/web-design-and-development-intro/textpages/how-the-internet-works.md

 The computer I'm typing on right now is connected to the Internet and is therefore a host.
 I can use my computer to send messages to other hosts.
 If I knew your computer's IP address, I could even send a message directly to you.

 ###Messages and Packets
+**Note:** A message can be anything from a webpage to an image to an audio file

 Messages aren't sent across the Internet in one piece.
 Instead, they're broken up into a bunch of little *packets* that are reassembled once they reach their destination.
 For example, the webpage you're reading right now didn't arrive at your computer all in one piece.
 Instead, it arrived in a bunch of little parts called packets that were reassembled once they arrived.

 ###Routers